dendres/go-play/logs/README.md

 Process and Message Pattern
 ===========================

-* client: tail, parse, serialize, small in-memory buffer with fast timeout. send to multiple servers
+* client: tail, parse, serialize, send on N frequencies to M servers
 * server: receive, bucket and dedup on disk (let OS manage memory and decide when to fsync). small disk queue for low-latency consumers
 * SPOF "recent" process reads all buckets one bucket ago, and sends to 30 day elasticsearch. prunes elasticsearch
 * SPOF "history" process waits 48 hours, collects from all receivers and archives a bucket to S3